tanmatt/QuoteOfTheDay/README.md

 - Wed Apr 10 07:00:07 2024 | Each problem has hidden in it an opportunity so powerful that it literally dwarfs the problem. - Joseph Sugarman
 - Thu Apr 11 07:00:07 2024 | The impulse to cruelty is, in many people, almost as violent as the impulse to sexual love - almost as violent and much more mischievous. - Aldous Huxley
 - Fri Apr 12 07:00:08 2024 | History is written by the victors. - Winston Churchill
+- Sat Apr 13 07:00:07 2024 | It is very important to generate a good attitude, a good heart, as much as possible.
+From this, happiness in both the short term and the long term for both yourself and others will come. - Dalai Lama